Things to Do in Rabat

 King's Palace

 Many cities in Morocco have a king’s palace.
-Thus, the palace in Rabat is the official residence of King Hassan II and the royal family.
+Thus, the Palace in Rabat is the official residence of King Hassan II and the royal family.
 It is also home to government offices and services of the country.
 There is no chance to enter it, but you can admire it from a distance.

 Rabat Zoo

-- Things to Do in Fes
+• Things to See in Casablanca

-- Waterfalls in Morocco
+• Airports in Morocco